 We liase with other local and national organisations as appropriate.

 A topical example of this is our participation in the Borders Network of local groups set up to resist the proliferation of insensitively-sited Wind Turbines, whether in small arrays or major wind farms.

 Our supporters number approximately one thousand people, many of them from outwith the immediate area.
 We are always pleased to welcome more.

 Contact is much easier, and cheaper, with those who have e-mail addresses.

 There is no membership fee and for funding we rely on the generosity of our supporters.

 If you wish to join our list of supporters, or make a donation, please go to our Contacts Page.

-Threat of Housing at Netherbarns, opposite Abbotsford House, rebuffed yet again--in the Government Reporters Examination of new Local Development Plan.
+Threat of Housing at Netherbarns, opposite Abbotsford House, arises yet again--in Scottish Borders Council's 2018 Main Issues Report Consultation, the first step in the preparation of the next Local Development Plan (LDP2).